Ombush Media Ltd logo

 01 Do I need to be local to work with you?

-No. We're based in Liverpool and see some clients in person, but the majority of our work is done remotely.
-If you want a face-to-face meeting, we can usually sort something.
-If you don't, you won't miss it.
-The service is the same either way.
+No. We work remotely with clients all over the UK.
+If you'd prefer a face-to-face meeting, that can usually be arranged.
+If you don't need one, you won't miss anything.
+The service is exactly the same either way.

 02 How long does a project take?